Peritract/crud-app/README.md

 ./scripts/teardown.sh
 ```

-For convenience, `./scripts/reset.sh` will run both the above commands in reverse order, resetting and running the app.
+For convenience, `./scripts/reset.sh` will run both the above commands in reverse order, along with removing `./api/node_modules`, resetting and running the app.